minio/minio/docs/kms/README.md

 **Important:**
 If multiple Minio servers are configured as [gateways](https://github.com/minio/minio/blob/master/docs/gateway/README.md) pointing to the *same* backend - for example the same NAS storage - then the KMS configuration **must** be the same for all gateways.
 Otherwise one gateway may not be able to decrypt objects created by another gateway.
-It is the operators responsibility to ensure consistency.
+It is the operators' responsibility to ensure consistency.

 ## Get started